European Master in Health Economics and Management

 • Switzerland

-You will pay your participation fees at the Erasmus University Rotterdam.
-The deadline for paying the fees is the 1st of August 2024.
+As an EU/EEA student you will pay your participation fees at the University of Oslo.
+For all other students, you will pay your fees at Erasmus University Rotterdam.
+The deadline for paying the fees is the 1st of August 2025.

 A small side note: